FreeRADIUS/freeradius-server/src/modules/rlm_couchbase/README.md

 General
 -------

 This module allows you to write accounting data directly to Couchbase as JSON documents and authorize users from JSON documents stored within Couchbase.
-It was tested to handle thousands of radius requests per second from several thousand Aerohive access points using a FreeRADIUS installation with this module for accounting and authorization.
+It was tested to handle thousands of RADIUS requests per second from several thousand Aerohive access points using a FreeRADIUS installation with this module for accounting and authorization.
 You should list the ```couchbase``` module in both the ```accounting``` and ```authorization``` sections of your site configuration if you are planning to use it for both purposes.
 You should also have ```pap``` enabled for authenticating users based on cleartext or hashed password attributes.
-As always YMMV.
+In addition to authorization and accounting this module also allows the loading of RADIUS client entries directly from Couchbase.

 Accounting
 ----------

-You can use any radius attribute available in the accounting request to build the key for storing the accounting documents.
+You can use any RADIUS attribute available in the accounting request to build the key for storing the accounting documents.
 The default configuration will try to use 'Acct-Unique-Session-Id' and fallback to 'Acct-Session-Id' if 'Acct-Unique-Session-Id' is not present.
 You will need to have the ```acct_unique``` policy in the ```preacct``` section of your configuration to generate the unique id attribute.
 Different status types (start/stop/update) are merged into a single document to facilitate querying and reporting via views.
 When everything is configured correctly you will see accounting requests recorded as JSON documents in your Couchbaase cluster.
 You have full control over what attributes are recorded and how those attributes are mapped to JSON element names via the configuration descibed later in this document.

-This exmaple is from an Aerohive wireless access point.
+This example is from an Aerohive wireless access point.

 ```
 {